JVC 'New Ultimate' 8K laser projector on its way

 JVC has dropped a teaser video hinting at the launch of a new 8K laser projector for its top-end D-ILA range.

-Trailered in the 30 second clip below as 'The New Ultimate', there's not a huge amount to go on at preset but it was posted today on the official JVC YouTube account and called 'JVC D-ILA Projector Teaser Movie 2021' and that gives us some firm facts.
+'The New Ultimate' is trailered in a 30-second clip below, but there's not actually a huge amount of solid info to go on at present.
+That said, the video was posted today on the official JVC YouTube account and is titled 'JVC D-ILA Projector Teaser Movie 2021' – and that actually gives us some firm facts.

-We know it's definitely happening, we know that it's a D-ILA projector and, from the date, one would imagine that this is a device coming some time this year.
-The video itself also confirms the key, exciting specs - laser, 8K and, of course, HDR – and finishes with a quick close up of the front of this soon-to-come machine.
+For starters, we know it's definitely happening.
+We know that it's a D-ILA projector and, from the date, one would imagine that this is a device coming some time this year.
+The video itself also confirms some key, exciting specs – laser, 8K and, of course, HDR – and finishes with a quick close up of the front of this soon-to-come machine.

-From what can be seen, the chassis looks virtually identical to the JVC DLA-N5 and the rest of the incumbent D-ILA range with its curved front, side vents, central black stripe on the top and three LEDs.
-We'll have to wait for more information for anything else.
-Hopefully, that's not too long.
+From what can be seen, the chassis looks virtually identical to that of the JVC DLA-N5 and the rest of the incumbent D-ILA range, with its curved front, side vents, central black stripe on the top and three LEDs.
+We'll have to wait for more information on anything else.
+Hopefully, that's not too far away.

 Upping these LCOS (liquid crystal on silicon) projector panel-based machines to 8K resolution is a very exciting step.
-While there's little 8K source material to speak of, 8K TVs like the Samsung QE75QN900A have showed us what huge difference those extra pixels can make for super-sharp upscaled 4K picture quality, particularly at large screen sizes.
-With pictures of up to 300in, that should certainly help projectors.
+While there's little 8K source material to speak of, 8K TVs such as the Samsung QE75QN900A have showed us what a huge difference those extra pixels can make for super-sharp upscaled 4K picture quality, particularly at large screen sizes.
+With pictures of up to 300 inches, that should certainly help projectors.

 It's been a fair while since JVC last launched a D-ILA projector, so we wouldn't be surprised if this was a teaser for more than one model.
 Whether they will all be 8K and all have a laser light source remains to be seen but they should certainly give Sony's refreshed SXRD machines a run for their money.
 Exciting stuff.